viasite-ansible/ansible-role-ansible/README.md

-Just install ansible from pip
+Just install ansible from ppa